ToolJet/ToolJet/docs/versioned_docs/version-2.39.0/getting-started/quickstart-guide.md

 ### 4. Bind Data to the Table

-Now, we need to bind the data returned by the `getEmployees` query with the Table created in Step 1.
+Now, we need to bind the data returned by the `getEmployees` query with the Table created in the first step.

 <div class="video-container">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/m_7i_smzh2k?si=_w11gzqJaFjn5PNZ&rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>